Autism vs ADHD vs Speech Delay: Key Differences, Overlaps & Early Warning Signs

 Quick checklist to bring to the doctor:

-- Specific examples of concern (dates/times).
+• Specific examples of concern with dates

-- Questions about screening and referrals.
+• Questions about screening and referrals

-- Notes on sleep, feeding, and daily routines.
+• Notes on sleep, feeding, and daily routines

 Conclusion: Moving Forward with Confidence

 Every child develops at their own pace, and early differences in speech, attention, or social interaction are not always a cause for alarm.
-Understanding autism, ADHD, and speech delay helps parents see when development is within a typical range and when extra support could help.
+Understanding autism, ADHD, and speech delay helps parents recognize when development is within a typical range and when extra support could help.

 What matters most is the overall pattern over time, not a single behavior.
 Early observation followed by timely professional advice can make a meaningful difference in a child’s communication, learning, and social growth.